 We had the best night at El Capitan Theatre.
 We bought our tickets a day earlier for Beauty and the Beast, a sing-a-long version.
 The attendant was so friendly and gave us prime seats for a discount.
 There were displays inside of the original costumes worn by Belle and the Beast; a Swarovski crystal curtain; and a confetti cannon to begin the show.
 I really enjoyed being able to sing along with the movie, as all lyrics were displayed at the bottom of the screen.
 It’s a beautiful theatre though, so definitely check if there’s something happening when you visit.

 Before visiting Los Angeles, I had heard that the downtown area was experiencing a bit of a resurgence.
 We did walk around the Arts District and that area still seemed quite underdeveloped, but Grand Central Market was a popular spot for lunch.
 We tried Eggslut for lunch and McConnell’s Ice Cream for dessert.
 But after looking at all of the different places, I don’t think you could have a bad meal here.
-Apparently there’s a delectable barbecue spot too!
-Okay, I’ll stop now…
+Apparently there’s a delectable barbecue spot too.
+Okay, I’ll stop now, but add Grand Central Market to your things to do in LA list.

 During my first solo trip to Los Angeles, I did a hop on, hop off tour one day and a celebrity house tour the other.
 The hop on/off tour was great for me, as I was able to see a lot in one day.
 It would have cost me a lot of time and money to see all of the same sights without the bus.
 The best thing about the house tour though was our guide, and being able to explore other parts of LA, like the Hollywood Hills and Beverly Hills.

 Living out our La La Land fantasies, sans Ryan Gosling and Emma Stone.
-But the view from Griffith Observatory is impressive.
+But the view from Griffith Observatory is impressive and one of the best things to do in LA.
 You can see the Hollywood Sign and the sprawling city.
 I do recommend sunset as you can get those golden hour photos, as well as capture LA glowing at night.
 But it can be cold up there, so definitely remember your jacket.

 Is there anything better than $1.25 tacos?
 The answer is no. Leo’s Taco Truck have locations around LA, but we visited the truck on Sunset Boulevard after the observatory.
 It’s nothing special — located in a parking lot with some plastic seating — but the pork and chicken tacos were absolutely delicious.